A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Algorithm and Convergence Results

 The core idea of the proof of Lemma~\ref{lem:measureofneighborhood} is illustrated in Figure \ref{figure:covering}.
 The black curve represents the bifurcation set $\widetilde{\mathcal{X}}$, while the blue curve marks the boundary of its $\delta$-neighborhood $\widetilde{\mathcal{X}}_\delta$.
 We begin by covering $\widetilde{\mathcal{X}}$ with $N(\widetilde{\mathcal{X}},\delta)$ balls of radius $\delta$, whose boundaries are shown as dashed circles.
 Then, around the same centers, we construct larger balls of radius $2\delta$, shown in red.
 It can be shown that these enlarged balls collectively cover the entire neighborhood $\widetilde{\mathcal{X}}_\delta$.
 Finally, applying the definition of the upper Minkowski dimension yields an upper bound on the covering number $N(\widetilde{\mathcal{X}}, \delta)$, from which we obtain the estimate for $\lambda(\delta)$, that is, the area of the blue tubular region.

-\begin{remark} In Lemma 4.1, letting $\delta\to 0$, we obtain that the measure of $\widetilde{\mathcal{X}}$ is zero, which is precisely Assumption~\ref{assumption:nowhere_dense}.
+\begin{remark} In Lemma~\ref{lem:measureofneighborhood}, letting $\delta\to 0$, we obtain that the measure of $\widetilde{\mathcal{X}}$ is zero, which is precisely Assumption~\ref{assumption:nowhere_dense}.
 Hence Assumption~\ref{assumption:Minkowski_dimension} actually implies Assumption~\ref{assumption:nowhere_dense}.
 Moreover, Theorem~\ref{theorem:poly_Minkowski} shows that, when $g$ is semi-algebraic in $(x,y)$, Assumption~\ref{assumption:Minkowski_dimension} and Assumption~\ref{assumption:nowhere_dense} are equivalent. \end{remark}

 The estimate on the measure of $\widetilde{\mathcal{X}}_\delta$ allows us to control the first term in \eqref{eq:splitofintegral2}, which is essential for establishing Proposition~\ref{proposition:gradient_error}.
-As a key intermediate result, this proposition is indispensable for the proof of Theorem~\ref{thm:biased_sgd_conv}.
+As a key intermediate result, this proposition is indispensable for the proof of Theorem~\ref{thm:biased_sgd_conv}, which establishes the complexity of Algorithm~\eqref{alg:main} for the upper-level problem.